 For more information about how to merge brands, contact us.

-About the author Julia is a Senior Strategist at DeSantis Breindel.
+Julia is a Senior Strategist at DeSantis Breindel.
 She draws on a combination of analytical and creative skills to help organizations build strong brands that help them make forge powerful connections with their audiences.